 But what if we’re really interested in seeing how that impacts the return on investment and not just the raw dollar amount of the return?
 That’s the chart below.

 In this chart, you can see that your overall return on investment varies from 28.74% with the best credit score of 740+ all the way down to 24.13% with a credit score between 620 and 640.

 What if we Nomad™ with just 5% down?
 How does your credit score impact your returns with that loan option?
 Let’s find out.

-The following table (click to zoom in on it), shows you a variety of credit score scenarios and how both the interest rate and the private mortgage insurance varies depending on the score with just 5% down payment.
+The following table (click to zoom in on it), shows you a variety of credit score scenarios, and how both the interest rate and the private mortgage insurance varies depending on your score with just 5% down payment.